-The centre of Burwood is undergoing transformation with a number of recently completed residential flat buildings and mixed use developments within the vicinity.
-A varying palate or materials, finishes and architectural design.
-Burwood Road itself is made up of two and three storey shops with a 0m setback.
-The palate of materials proposed is appropriate, delivering a high quality design which will fit with the character of the existing surrounding development and is consistent with the desired future character of the Commercial Core Area.
+The centre of Burwood is undergoing transformation, with a number of recently completed RFBs and mixed use developments within the vicinity with a varying palate of materials, finishes, and architectural design.
+Burwood Road itself is made up of two (2) and three (3) storey shops with a 0m setback.
+The palate of materials proposed to the principle facades is appropriate, delivering a high quality design which will fit with the character of the existing surrounding development, and is consistent with the desired future character of the Commercial Core Area.
+It is however felt that further architectural interest can be provided through the use of varying materials, colour and finishes to the blank render facades of the north, south and western elevations of the residential tower and the north and south facades of the commercial tower.
+A condition requiring the treatment of these facades to be agreed with Council has been included.